 While HBO execs aren’t tied to the ratings like regular commercial channels, they have to air programs that will keep viewers subscribed.
 Which of their shows will be cancelled or renewed?
 We’ll have to wait and see.

-Scripted HBO shows listed: Animals, Avenue 5, Ballers, Big Little Lies, Boardwalk Empire, The Brink, Camping, The Comeback, Crashing, Curb Your Enthusiasm, The Deuce, Divorce, Eastbound & Down, Game of Thrones, Getting On, Girls, Hello Ladies, Here and Now, High Maintenance, His Dark Materials, I May Destroy You, I Know This Much Is True, Insecure, Jonah from Tonga, The Leftovers, Looking, Lovecraft Country, Mosaic, Mrs. Fletcher, The New Pope, The Newsroom, The Night Of, The Outsider, Perry Mason, The Righteous Gemstones, Room 104, Run, Sally4Ever, Sharp Objects, Silicon Valley, Succession, The Third Day, Togetherness, Tracey Ullman’s Show, True Blood, True Detective, Veep, Vinyl, Vice Principals, Watchmen, We Are Who We Are, Westworld, and The Young Pope.
+Scripted HBO shows listed: Animals, Avenue 5, Ballers, Big Little Lies, Boardwalk Empire, The Brink, Camping, The Comeback, Crashing, Curb Your Enthusiasm, The Deuce, Divorce, Eastbound & Down, Euphoria, Game of Thrones, Gentleman Jack, Getting On, Girls, Hello Ladies, Here and Now, High Maintenance, His Dark Materials, I May Destroy You, I Know This Much Is True, Insecure, Jonah from Tonga, The Leftovers, Looking, Lovecraft Country, Mosaic, Mrs. Fletcher, The New Pope, The Newsroom, The Night Of, The Outsider, Perry Mason, The Righteous Gemstones, Room 104, Run, Sally4Ever, Sharp Objects, Silicon Valley, Succession, The Third Day, Togetherness, Tracey Ullman’s Show, True Blood, True Detective, Veep, Vinyl, Vice Principals, Watchmen, We Are Who We Are, Westworld, and The Young Pope.

 There’s lots of data that HBO execs look at when deciding whether to renew or cancel a TV series.
 The ratings for initial airings don’t play as large a role as they do on commercial stations but they are still an indication of how popular a show is.
 Here’s an updated listing of HBO’s recent/current primetime scripted shows.